aguirre-jes/helidon-openapi-client-demo/README.md

 The repository contains two main modules:

 1. **`service-a`**: A Helidon MP service exposing a REST API.
-2. **`clients/service-b`**: A Helidon MP service that consumes `service-a`'s API using a client generated with the OpenAPI Generator plugin.
+2. **`clients/service-b`**: A Helidon MP service that consumes `service-a` API using a client generated with the OpenAPI Generator plugin.

 ## How to Use This Repository